Quick Start Guide

 </Tag>

 Additionally, Gigatrees will automatically hotlink all standalone URLs found in your record data (See <AutoHyperlinkUrls>).
-By default, all images will be opened using the FancyBox plugin.
+By default, all images will be opened using FancyBox.

 The remaining documentation discusses additional configuration options that can be used to extend the capabilities of your website.
 The Blog includes articles that cover some of these topics in greater detail.